julienb86/vintage_cameras/README.md

-This is the 4th project of OpenClassrooms JUNIOR WEB DEVELOPER
+This is the 4th project of OpenClassrooms JUNIOR WEB DEVELOPER:
+Leverage external APIs data